zxkevinxz/ai-hero/examples/_TODO/ai-engineer-roadmap/02-how-to-choose-an-llm/article.md

 - Performance
 - Context Window

 Leaderboards and benchmarks are a good place to start.
-However, the only way to truly assess a model's suitability is to test it in your application via evals.
-So, let's discuss that next.
+However, the only way to truly assess a model's suitability is to test it in your application via experimentation with your own evals.